Sen Çal Kapımı: Main characters

-A dreamer and passionate about flowers, Eda lives with the pain of the premature loss of her parents.
+A dreamer who is passionate about flowers, Eda lives with the pain of the premature loss of her parents.
 She has a bitter enemy: Serkan Bolat.
 In fact, he canceled her scholarship, preventing her from graduating as a landscape architect and studying in Italy.
-That's why she works in her aunt's flower shop, who raised her and who treated her like her own daughter.
-They both share a home with Eda's childhood friend, Melo.
+That's why she works in her aunt's flower shop, who raised her and has treated her like her own daughter.
+They share a home with Eda's childhood friend, Melo.